github/opensource.guide/README.md

 This guide was originally created and curated by GitHub, along with input from outside community reviewers, but it is not specific to GitHub products.
 Our goal is to aggregate community best practices, *not* what GitHub (or any other individual or entity) thinks is best.
 Therefore, we try to use examples and quotations from others to illustrate our points.
 Many sections also link to "Further Reading" at the end, to surface relevant perspectives elsewhere on the web.

 A big reason we started this project is because we felt that there weren't enough resources for people creating open source projects.
-We made the Guide itself open source in hopes that you'll use this space to talk about best practices, then document them when you've found consensus.
+We made the guide itself open source in hopes that you'll use this space to talk about best practices, then document them when you've found consensus.
 We'd like this to be a safe space to talk about what's hard, what's scary, and what's simply confusing about running open source projects.

 ## Roadmap